 Unlike walls, which have to support themselves and sometimes loads from above, brick paving is entirely supported by the underlying surface.
 This means that brick bonds for paving can be much more flexible and decorative.
 Paving bonds are chosen for their look but also for their ease of installation.
 Patterns that involve less cutting are easier and faster to install.
 Paving patterns also can incorporate wood timbers or other materials integrated into the design.
 Brick pavers usually are laid flat with one of their large sides facing up.

-- Running bond: Same pattern as with wall brick.
-Can be parallel, perpendicular or diagonal to length of path or patio.
+- Running bond: This is the same pattern as with wall brick.
+Can be parallel, perpendicular, or diagonal to the length of a path or patio.

-- Herringbone: Simple zig-zag pattern with each brick perpendicular to its neighbors.
-A universally attractive pattern but requires a cut brick at the end of every course to form a straight line.
+- Herringbone: A simple zigzag pattern with each brick perpendicular to its neighbors.
+While it's a universally attractive pattern, it requires a cut brick at the end of every course to form a straight line.

-- Basketweave: Square pattern with bricks laid side-by-side in pairs, each pair perpendicular to its neighbors.
-Easy pattern for square and rectangular areas.
+- Basketweave: This is a square pattern with bricks laid side-by-side in pairs, each pair perpendicular to its neighbors.
+It's considered an easy pattern for square and rectangular areas.

-- Pinwheel: Repeated assemblies of four bricks laid end-to-side to create a square with a half-brick space in its center; half-brick fills the center.
+- Pinwheel: This pattern is identifiable by its repeated assemblies of four bricks laid end-to-side to create a square with a half-brick space in its center.
+A half-brick fills the center.

 - Stacked: Also called Jack-on-Jack paving.
-Square grid of even rows; no staggering between courses.
+It's a square grid of even rows; no staggering between courses.